Adildjeriy Hatokhshoqo

+Biography

-His brother, Ismail Bey Atazhukin, was the prototype of the hero of the Mikhail Lermontov's poem "Ismail Bey".
+His brother, Ismail Bey Hatokhshoqo, was the prototype of the hero of the Mikhail Lermontov's poem "Ismail Bey".
 In 1787, as part of the Kabardian national militia, he took part in the Russo-Turkish War of 1787–1792 in Kuban.
-Adil Giray became one of the leaders of the resistance to the introduction of the Kabardian tribal courts and executions, acting on the basis of Russian law, in conjunction with other actions violating the rights Kabardins.
+Adildjeriy became one of the leaders of the resistance to the introduction of the Kabardian tribal courts and executions, acting on the basis of Russian law, in conjunction with other actions violating the rights of Kabardian peoples.

-In 1795, he and his brother Ismail Bey and the prince Atahuko Hamurzin were expelled from Kabarda in Ekaterinoslav province.
-In 1798, he fled from exile back to Kabarda and headed the anti-colonial movement giving it a religious content.
-In 1799, an active policy of Atazhuko allowed to abolish courts and tribal violence in Kabarda.
+In 1795, he and his brother Ismail Bey and the prince Hatokhshoqo Hamirza were expelled from Kabardia in Ekaterinoslav province.
+In 1798, he fled from exile back to Kabardia and headed the anti-colonial movement giving it a religious content.
+In 1799, an active policy of Hatokhshoqo allowed to abolish courts and tribal violence in Kabardia.

-He also made a pilgrimage to Mecca.

-He studied Arabic and Tatar "literacy".

-He was married and had 5 sons: Kasai, Ismael, Kazy, Mohammed, Zayuskhan.
+He made a pilgrimage to Mecca, He also studied Arabic and Tatar "literacy".
+He was married and had five sons: Qasey, Ismael, Qaziy, Mohammed, and Ziwuskhan.
 He died in 1807 during an epidemic of plague.